Chart Color Schemes

 Employment

-Employment in Narrabri grew by 4.3% over the past year, compared to a decline of 0.1% in the Rest of NSW.
-The dominant employment sectors are health care & social assistance, retail trade, and mining.
-Mining is particularly strong with an employment share 3.6 times higher than the regional level.
-However, health care & social assistance has limited presence at 13.0%, compared to 16.9% regionally.
+Workforce participation is similar to Rest of NSW at 61.1%.
+The dominant sectors include health care & social assistance, retail trade, and mining.
+Mining has a strong presence with an employment share 3.6 times the regional level, while health care & social assistance has limited presence at 13.0% compared to 16.9% regionally.
+Many residents commute elsewhere for work based on Census data.

 Frequently Asked Questions - Employment